madaan/madaan.github.io/projects.md

  <article class="post-content publications clearfix">
 <div id='toTop'></div>
 <h2 id="publications">Projects</h2>
-<p>This page lists about some of the interesting projects I've been a part of over the last few years.
+<p>This page lists about some of the interesting projects I've been a part of <st>over the last few years</st> before 2019.
 Some of these projects have a <i>project page</i> which contains more details. </p>

 <p>Projects done at Visa and Oracle are <a href="/industry">listed here</a>.</p>